-HVAC filters are key components to your Brunswick, Georgia, home’s HVAC system.
+HVAC filters are key components to your Savannah, GA, or Hilton Head, SC, home’s HVAC system.
 HVAC filters play an important role in the efficiency of your system and the overall health of your home.
 It’s important that you know what your HVAC filters do, when they need to be replaced, and what the differences are among the ratings.

 What HVAC Filters Do

 Although many people believe the air filter is there to clean the indoor air, the primary job of the filter is actually to protect your HVAC equipment.
 When your HVAC filter isn’t in good condition, or you don’t change it regularly, your HVAC system may sustain damage from dust other particles drawn into the system.